datamol-io/molfeat/docs/releasing.md

 Remove the old Python 3.10 upper bound, require Python 3.11+, and align the core and optional dependencies with `pyproject.toml`.
-Preserve the macOS Intel PyTorch 2.2 / NumPy 1.26 exception.
+Preserve the macOS Intel PyTorch 2.2 / NumPy 1.26 / Transformers 4.57 exception and the SELFIES extras.
 A version-only bot update is insufficient.

 Do not merge a version-only feedstock update for this major release.
 Its dependency metadata and import/CLI tests must reflect the new installation